-The Office of the Dean of Student Affairs is responsible for the areas of the College that are intended to connect students to campus resources, advocate for the needs of students, and support and engage students in ways that enhance the learning environment.
+The Office of the Dean of Students is responsible for the areas of the College that are intended to connect students to campus resources, advocate for the needs of students, and support and engage students in ways that enhance the learning environment.
 This includes many of the “out of classroom” experiences designed to offer students ways to develop their whole identity, including:

 Start here if you aren’t sure where to turn, or need help navigating the College.
 The staff can help you find your way or learn how to solve your problem.